EducloudHQ/ai_email_client_backend/docs/overview.md

 categorize them, analyze sentiment, extract important information, and flag urgent messages.

+# Prerequisite

+1. Administrator access to AWS Bedrock
+2. Create 2 SES identities.

+- A domain, preferably buy a domain on AWS Route53.If your domain is registered with Amazon Route 53, Amazon SES will automatically update your domain’s DNS server with the necessary records.
+- An email address which you'll use to send emails to your domain.

 ## Objectives

 By the end of this workshop, you'll be able to:

-- Configure a route53
+1. Configure a route53 Mx Record for a custom SES Domain.

-  1.Build An AI agent with AWS AgentCore which :
+2. Configure an SES Ruleset for inbound email.
+3. Save inbound emails to an S3 bucket encrypted with a KMS Key.
+4. Trigger a Lambda function that ingests the email,

-- Parses emails into structured JSON.
+   - Parses emails into a structured JSON.
+   * Using an AI Agent to
      - Generate succinct summaries of emails.
      - Classify emails into meaningful categories.
      - Perform sentiment analysis.
      - Extract key information from emails.
      - Identify and flag urgent emails.
-- Store processed information in DynamoDB.
+     - Store processed email into DynamoDB.
+5. Convert email summaries to a voice file using AWS Polly
+6. Building an Appsync API to read emails and send emails.

 ## Technologies used